LucasAmos/lucasamos.dev-next/posts/terraformmodules.md

 ## Get the code

-This module is published in a public GitHub repository so no git authentication is required, if you chooose to store the code in a private repository you'll need to provide your git credentials in the usual way.
+This module is published in a public GitHub repository so no git authentication is required, if you choose to store the code in a private repository you'll need to provide your git credentials in the usual way.
 As always you can access all of the code [here](https://github.com/LucasAmos/terraform-blog/tree/main/cloudwatch-alarm/lambda)